splunk/splunk-operator/docs/CustomResources.md

 | replicas   | integer | The number of indexer cluster members (defaults to 1) |

-## Example of Guaranteed and Burstable QoS
+## Examples of Guaranteed and Burstable QoS

 You can change the CPU and memory resources, and assign different Quality of Services (QoS) classes to your pods using the [Kubernetes Quality of Service section](README.md#using-kubernetes-quality-of-service-classes).
 Here are some examples: